 House Age, Price and Rent: Implications from Land-Structure Decomposition

 Big cities often witness land price outgrowing structure price.
-For such cities this paper derives two predictions regarding the dynamics between house price, rent and structure age.
-First, older houses have a higher price growth rate than younger ones, even after controlling for location and other attributes; second, the age depreciation of house price, defined as the decline of house price with respect to house age, is slower than the similarly-defined age depreciation of rent.
+For such cities this paper derives two predictions regarding the dynamics between house prices, rent and structure age.
+First, older houses have a higher price growth rate than young ones, even after controlling for location and other attributes; second, the age depreciation of house price, defined as the decline of house price with respect to house age, is slower than the similarly-defined age depreciation of rent.
 These hypotheses are supported by the micro-data on housing market in Beijing.
 These two inferences have implications for both real estate valuation and house price index construction.

 Suggested Citation: Suggested Citation